 We usually only have young ponies for sale.
 Before we sell, we'd like to be confident that you, the client, has the experience, ability, and the facilities to continue what we have started.

-We'd like to know your height and weight, approximate location, experience, other horses kept, and anything else you think we should know so you won't have a wasted journey.
-You are not a time waster even if you are just curious!
-Even if you don't buy, you have friends and may talk to them about the stud!
+We'd like to know your height and weight, approximate location, experience, other horses kept, whether the pony be kept on livery or your own land, and anything else you think we should know!
 (Have a look at the Comments page to see what others have said).
-The one thing we can't supply is a hard sell!
+If you don't supply this information, you may not get a reply.

 Travel: The Morrich Highland Pony stud is about 35 miles from Inverness and 40 miles from Inverness Airport (Dalcross Airport) and there are regular and cheap flights from many UK and European destinations.
 There will be a direct flight from Heathrow to Inverness after May 2016.
 Try Google for cheap flights.
 There is also a main line railway station at Inverness with further bus and train links to Tain -- but let us know and we may be able to arrange a pick up.
 Go to http://www.thetrainline.com to save money on rail fares.
 Car hire is easy to arrange and there are plenty of good hotels and Bed & Breakfast establishments locally.
 The Highlands is the perfect place for a holday and Tain is a good central point for touring.
 We advise hiring a car.
 We recommend The Glenmorangie Hotel in Tain.
 Distances in the Highlands may seem daunting but the roads are uncongested and it is not unrealistic to expect to average 60mph on main roads.
 Secondary roads are designed for 50mph traffic.

 The Morrich Stud is situated about two miles from the A9, the main arterial road north from Inverness.